RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-workloads.md

 > **NOTE**: We're calling most of the resources "RHEL 8" here, regardless of whether you're actually using CentOS 8 as your base image - it won't impact anything for our purposes here.

-The virtual machine we're going to create will have the following properties-
+The virtual machine we're going to create will have the following properties:

 * We are going to create a machine called `rhel8-server-ocs`.
 * We'll utilise the Persistent Volume Claim (PVC) called `rhel8-ocs` that was created using the CDI utility with a CentOS 8 base image.